augustecrabeil/Film-restauration-with-computer-vision/README.md

 Results

-#Project Structure
+# Project Structure

 - /Colorize: Contains the pretrained model used for colorization.
 - /.: Contains: - the sample video used for this project;
   - the scripts for the stabilization, denoising, frame interpolation and colorization;
   - the output video after our different modification;
-  - the report fot the class in which we do this project.
+  - the report for the class in which we do this project.

-#Installation
+# Installation

 In the beginning of each notebook, the list of required libraries is provided in the first cell where they are imported.